krishnabhambani/Udyog/README.md

 Open a pull request.

 # Contact
-For any questions or inquiries, please contact us at:
+For any questions or inquiries, please get in touch with us at:

-Email: sanskardubeydev@gmail.com
+Email: krishnabambani1@gmail.com

 # Thank you for visiting our GitHub repository!
 We hope you find this project useful and informative.